If you had to choose only ONE thing to do in Amsterdam that’s very typically Dutch, then you should definitely try to ride a bicycle there.

 I had very limited time in the Netherlands and so had to choose between this cycling tour and an excursion to Zaanse Schans.
 I really wanted to experience the countryside, and most importantly, see some windmills!

 Since the bike tour promised both of these, and since Zaanse Schans would take more time to travel to, I chose the former.
 However, I was a little disappointed with the ‘windmill’ that we actually saw on the tour.
-It was very far away and wasn’t even functioning anymore.
+It was too far away for us to get a good look at it, and it wasn’t even functioning anymore.

 Apart from that, everything else about the tour was amazing.
 The guide was fun and engaging, and made sure that everyone was safe.
 I never thought I would be able to cycle in Amsterdam, considering my less-than-impressive cycling and navigational skills.